 6. Flattop Mountain

-Situated in Chugach State Park, east of downtown Anchorage, Flattop Mountain is one of the most popular and climbed mountains in Alaska.
-A 1.5-mile trail starts at Glen Alps trailhead and winds to a flat peak with the spectacular views of Denali and the Aleutian Islands.
+Nesled in Chugach State Park, east of downtown Anchorage, Flattop Mountain is one of the most popular and climbed mountains in Alaska.
+A 1.5-mile trail starts at the Glen Alps trailhead and winds to a flat peak with the spectacular views of Denali and the Aleutian Islands.

 If walking uphill is not your ideal pastime, linger at a nearby overlook area.
-Boasting equally impeccable vistas, this place fits perfectly your less daring outdoor adventures near Anchorage.
+Boasting equally impeccable vistas, this place perfectly suits your less daring outdoor pursuits in the greater Anchorage area.

 7. Eagle River Nature Center

-The next destination for your biggest outdoor adventures in the area is located about 40 minutes away from Anchorage.
+The next destination for the great outdoors lovers is located about 40 minutes away from Anchorage.
 Set in Chugach State Park, the Eagle River Nature Center focuses on increasing awareness and connection to nature.

 Normally, the place engages its visitors through such activities as guided nature programs and information services.
-However, you’re more than welcome to hit the trail without any supervision.
+But you are also more than welcome to hit the trail without any supervision.
 There is no entrance fee except for nominal parking fee.

-Map of the Best Outdoor Adventures in and near Anchorage
+The Best Places in and near Anchorage for Outdoor Lovers

 When in doubt where to start your adventures in Anchorage, refer to this map first.
-Then pick a destination closest to you and explore.
+Then pick the closest to you destination and explore.

-Final Thoughts on Outdoor Adventures in and near Anchorage
+Final Thoughts on the Best Outdoor Adventures in and near Anchorage

-For more information about Alaska, including other outdoor adventures near Anchorage, please read the following:
+For more information about Alaska, including other places to explore near Anchorage, please read the following: